samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-* Error response: Review from the current user already exists for the Spot
+* Error response: Review from the current user already exists for the Property
   * Status Code: 403
   * Headers:
     * Content-Type: application/json